WissamMU/fullstack-webstore/step-by-step-for-fullstack.md

 };
 ```

-9. go to console.upstash.com to create database
+## step 9 go to console.upstash.com to create database
    Choose a connection method

 ```JS